 Kavanaugh and accuser should testify before judiciary committee, Sen. Collins says

-Sen. Susan Collins, R-Maine, called on both Supreme Court nominee Brett Kavanaugh and the woman accusing him of sexual assault to testify under oath before the Senate Judiciary Committee.
+Sen. Susan Collins, R-Maine, reiterated her calls that both Supreme Court nominee Brett Kavanaugh and the woman accusing him of sexual assault should testify under oath before the Senate Judiciary Committee.

-Collins, a key swing vote for Kavanaugh, tweeted on Monday that research psychologist Christine Blasey Ford and Kavanaugh should address the allegations.
+Collins, a key swing vote, told reporters gathered outside her office on Monday afternoon that a "through interview" of both Kavanaugh and his accuser, research psychologist Christine Blasey Ford, need to be conducted before the confirmation process continues.

-“Professor Ford and Judge Kavanaugh should both testify under oath before the Judiciary Committee,” the Maine lawmaker tweeted.
+"I want both individuals to come before the Senate Judiciary Committee and testify under oath," Collins said.
+"It's important that this is a through interview."

-Collins’ tweet comes after The Washington Post published a story on Sunday revealing Ford’s name and more details of the alleged sexual assault that occurred when she and Kavanaugh were in high school.
+Collins’ comments comes after The Washington Post published a story on Sunday revealing Ford’s name and more details of the alleged sexual assault that occurred when she and Kavanaugh were in high school.

+The Maine lawmaker added that she could not answer questions regarding the veracity of Ford's accusations, but noted that if they prove true, Kavanaugh would be disqualified for the Supreme Court nomination.

+"I don’t know enough about Dr. Ford and her allegations to reach judgment of the allegations," Collins said.
+"Obviously if Kavanaugh has lied about what happened that would disqualify him."

 Democrats and some Republican senators have expressed concern over Ford's accusation that a drunken Kavanaugh groped her and tried to take off her clothes at a party when both were teenagers in suburban Maryland.